<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1005154772848053&amp;ev=PageView&amp;noscript=1">

 What's it like to study abroad?
 Insights from Studiosity's Mona Pradella

 International student numbers are on the rise in Australia.
-In 2018, over half a million Australian university places were occupied by international...
+In 2017, over half of Australian university places were occupied by international students.
+Here we talk to Studiosity's…

 Thoughts on women in education: a conversation with Professor Judyth Sachs